Text Size

 John 1:14-18

-The Word became flesh, and lived among us.
-We saw His glory, such glory as of the one and only Son of the Father, full of grace and truth.
-John testified about Him.
-He cried out, saying, “This was He of whom I said, ‘He who comes after me has surpassed me, for He was before me.’ ” From His fullness we all received grace upon grace.
+The Word became flesh and made His dwelling among us.
+We have seen His glory, the glory of the one and only Son from the Father, full of grace and truth.
+John testified concerning Him.
+He cried out, saying, “This is He of whom I said, ‘He who comes after me has surpassed me because He was before me.’”
+From His fullness we have all received grace upon grace.

 Same-book foundation